sascommunities/sas-global-forum-2021/papers/1135-2021_Scaffolding-SAS-Projects/README.md

 ---
-PAPER_TITLE: Writing SAS&reg;  Global Forum papers in Markdown
+PAPER_TITLE: Scaffolding SAS® Projects With NPM and SASjs
 PAPER_AUTHORS: Allan Bowe
 PAPER_NUMBER: 1135-2021
-LAUNCH_CMD1: # follow instructions in /workspace/sas-global-forum-2021/tools/notebook-to-pdf/README.md
+LAUNCH_CMD1: # follow instructions in /workspace/sas-global-forum-2021/tools/notebook-to-pdf/README.md and run below from THAT directory
 LAUNCH_CMD2: python3 app.py --markdown-file /workspace/sas-global-forum-2021/papers/1135-2021_Scaffolding-SAS-Projects/README.md --output-dir /workspace/sas-global-forum-2021/papers/1135-2021_Scaffolding-SAS-Projects
 ---

 ## ABSTRACT

 Is your SAS scattered across SAS folders, local directories and server file systems?
 Are your deliverables delayed by the need to build tools?
 Does your deployment process involve manual steps?

 The SASjs framework enables code consistency across teams and projects, de-risks the use of shared tools and dependencies, and facilitates continuous deployment to SAS environments.
 The framework can be applied to SAS® Viya® jobs, SAS® 9 Stored Processes, and even regular SAS programs on a file system.
 Join this session and learn how to create (scaffold) a SASjs project, add a job, add a macro dependency, add a program (include) dependency, add job init and term files, deploy the jobs to SAS, and run them as part of a flow.
 I will share the secret of how to deploy to SAS Viya without a client and secret.
 And, the entire demo will be performed from a local text editor (VSCode).